gopibabus/CronJobLinux/README.md

 (OR)

-### We can directly give task in crontab instead of creatinf app.sh file
+### We can directly give task in crontab instead of creating app.sh file

 ```
 # ┌───────────── minute (0 - 59)